Skip to main content

 • Collection efforts are documented

-• The debt has been written off in your books
+• The debt is being written off in your books

 4. Select the debt(s) to claim and click Write Off & Claim Relief